Aluminium Plant Podgorica: Controversies

-Podgorica Aluminium Plant is the subject to some controversy and criticism.
-Although it is the biggest single contributor to Montenegrin GDP and export, it is heavily criticized for polluting the fertile Zeta plain.
-KAP's red mud pond is notorious for its dry red dust, that is spread by the winds across the villages in Zeta.
+The Podgorica Aluminium Plant (KAP) has been a focal point of controversy and criticism, despite its status as the largest individual contributor to Montenegro's GDP and exports.
+The primary source of discontent revolves around environmental concerns, as the plant is heavily criticized for polluting the fertile Zeta Plain.
+KAP's red mud pond is notorious for emitting dry red dust that disperses through the villages in Zeta due to wind patterns.

-KAP is also criticized for consuming most of the electrical power of Montenegro at low prices, while Montenegrin citizens face frequent shortages of electricity and pay for it at much higher prices.
+KAP also faces scrutiny for consuming a significant portion of Montenegro's electrical power at reduced rates, while Montenegrin citizens experiencie frequent electricity shortages and pay substantially higher prices for it.